FOSS-Supremacy/existency/README.md

 # Existency

-A 2D reallistic open-world sandbox game inspired with a procedurally generated world with biomes, cities and many factions.
+A 2D reallistic open-world sandbox game with a procedurally generated world with biomes, cities and many factions.

 ## Inspirations